Broadly study how to protect the health and well-being of people and communities.

 Develop the knowledge and skills to understand the multi-faceted nature of health

-issues, build community engagement, empower afflicted populations, facilitate problem
+issues, build community engagement, empower afflicted populations and facilitate problem

-services in diverse settings.
-Curriculum also provides preparation for the Certified
+health fields.
+Curriculum also provides preparation for the Certified Health Education Specialist

 Exercise and Health

-also provides preparation for professional certification exams to become Certified
+occupational therapy or other allied health fields.
+Curriculum also provides preparation for professional certification exams to become

 “I chose public health because I believe that health is a human right.
 I